carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Dynamo DB Accelerator
 - Caching is a balancing act between up-to-date accurate information and latency.
 - The further up you cache in your architecture the better e.g. at CloudFront level instead of waiting to DB level.

+Exam tip: the key use cases for ElastiCache are offloading reads from a database and storing the results of computations and session state.
+Also, remember that ElastiCache is an in-memory database and it’s a managed service (so you can’t run it on EC2).

 ### Redshift